How to ride the TTC

 The TTC has 70 subway stations across its network.
 You can find the station closest to you by visiting the Routes and Schedules page.

-• If you are entering a subway station from the street, tap your PRESTO, debit, credit card, or device on a fare gate reader, or deposit exact cash, a TTC ticket, or token into the fare box beside the Collector booth.
+• If you are entering a subway station from the street, tap your PRESTO, debit, or credit card, or device on a reader on the fare gate, or deposit exact cash into the fare box beside the Collector booth.

-• If you pay by cash, TTC ticket or token, get a paper transfer from the Transfers Machine.
-This ipaper transfer is your Proof-of-Payment, which you might need to show a TTC employee during your trip.
+• If paying by cash, get a paper transfer from the Transfers Machine.
+This transfer is your Proof-of-Payment.
+Your tapped PRESTO, debit or credit card, or device is your Proof-of-Payment.
+Be prepared to show them if asked by a TTC employee.

 • Follow the signs to the platform.